BahnMiFPS/netflix-clone/README.md

 # VuFlix - Netflix Clone

-VuFlix - Netflix Clone is a frontend project based on Netflix UI: built with ReactJS.
+This is a frontend project based on Netflix UI: built with ReactJS.

 ## Built with